 Tobacco smoke contains poisonous chemicals which pass into your bloodstream when you smoke, and then on into the growing baby's blood.
-Smoking when you are pregnant increases the risk of:
+Smoking when you are pregnant gives a higher risk of:

-- Slowing the growth of the baby, leading to a low birth weight.
+- Slow growth of the baby leading to a low birth weight.

 You and your baby will get most benefit and the risks will be most reduced if you stop before you become pregnant.
 Planning to become pregnant is a good incentive to stop smoking for many women.
 It is also often a good time to persuade partners to give up too.
 However, your baby will still gain some benefit if you stop at any point during pregnancy.

 For many people it is not easy to stop.
 Below are some tips which may help: